bunyk/blog/content/posts/meditation.md

 You could think: "after this 5 minutes I don't notice any effects".
 Don't think that, focus on your breath.
 Or work.

-If you are not yet ready to buy the book, and this post did not explained enough, you could also read [The Ultimate Guide to Meditation for Programmers](https://codingmindfully.com/the-ultimate-guide-to-meditation-for-programmers/).
+If you are not yet ready to buy the book, and this post did not explain meditation good enough, you could also read [The Ultimate Guide to Meditation for Programmers](https://codingmindfully.com/the-ultimate-guide-to-meditation-for-programmers/).